4.4 Child Witnesses in Criminal Prosecution and Pre-Trial Therapy Support

 If during the course of any therapy, new allegations of abuse are made, or any information is received that is inconsistent with the original allegation, the Police or Children's Social Care must be informed.

-In all cases where an allegation of abuse is received prior to any therapy taking place, the evidence should be recorded by means of a video recorded interview before any therapy commences.
-Where an allegation arises from the therapy itself, then any decision as to how to proceed should be made during a strategy meeting, which should include the therapist.
+In all cases where an allegation of abuse is received before any therapy taking place, the evidence should be recorded using a video recorded interview before any therapy commences.
+Where an allegation arises from the therapy itself, then any decision as to how to proceed should be made during a strategy discussion, which should include the therapist.

 It is vital that a comprehensive record is made of any therapeutic work undertaken, and that any such records are preserved.